 Towing More Weight Than Your Vehicle Can Handle

 A lot of drivers in Asheville tend to use their vehicles for towing.
 However, it’s important to research the model’s maximum tow rating beforehand.
 Attempting to pull too heavy of a load can strain the engine.
-Transmission overheating is also far more likely to occur.
+Transmission overheating is also far more likely to occur and a visit to the mechanic shop.

 Remember, a vehicle’s suspension is only designed to handle a certain amount of weight.
 When your load is too hefty, handling will be especially poor.
 Parts, like shock absorbers and wheel bearings, will also need to be replaced more often.